abrahamnash/inner-being/_posts/2023-12-11-connecting-with-death-embrace-life.markdown

 categories: life and death, existential exploration, karma, self-awareness
 ---

-In the intricate dance of existence, understanding life is as vital as understanding death, as a duality of one and the same.
-Both are not merely events or states but intertwined dimensions of the same reality, deeply informing and reflecting each other.

-## Union in Life
+## Union
 Nature thrives on cycles – birth, growth, decay, and rebirth.
 Similarly, if we take reality as a form of the whole, and pull it apart in different ways, it will seek union - this occurs in the world, each with varying degrees of complexity.
 Form, the infinite, is pulled apart into a profound existence - this is form undergoing expression to understand itself in a more profound way, - it is source itslef undergoing a re-balancing, a hygenic expression of the divine, undergoing internal shifts to settle itself, in a way that it finds balance in its form, and discovers itself with more internal expressions, can be said to be the source of our existence.

-## Life, Death, and Light
+In the intricate dance of existence, understanding life is as vital as understanding death, as a duality of one and the same.
+Both are not merely events or states but intertwined dimensions of the same reality, deeply informing and reflecting each other.

+## Life

 Our entry into this world is a convergence of energies, responding and finding form.
 This transition between life and death is more than a passage; it's an interplay of expressions drawn together.
 Appreciating this connection offers a deeper engagement with both aspects of our existence.